ProjectRecommend/docs/design-docs/final/SRS_final.md

 In [_content based filtering_][content_based_filtering_wikipedia], tracks are grouped into different views on bases of their metadata(properties like genre, singer, mood etc) which is already available.
 Unlike _collaborative filtering_, user behavior is not analyzed here and this may lead to less accurate results.
 Also this method needs a standard metadata schema over all the tracks that is the reason we are using [_MusicBrainz database_][musicbrainz-database-website] here.

-We could have implemented [_collaborative filtering_][collaborative_filtering_wikipedia] for generating suggestions which is more accurate then metadata approach but because we are don't have user data and there is no user data available in public domain so due to lack of Training data we cannot implement that.
+We could have implemented [_collaborative filtering_][collaborative_filtering_wikipedia] for generating suggestions which is more accurate then metadata approach but because we don't have user data and there is no user data available in public domain so due to lack of training data we cannot implement that.

 The other way is [_waveform analysis_](http://www.academia.edu/4631247/Waveform-Based_Musical_Genre_Classification).
-In this method sound tracks are analysed and grouped into different genres according to their waveform but it was found that this method is inaccurate.
+In this method sound tracks are analyzed and grouped into different genres according to their waveform but it was found that this method is inaccurate.
 This technique is under research and development and is not proven successful.

 ## 2.6 User Documentation <a name="od-ud"></a>